How to perform conditional judgments (if/elif/else) in Anqi CMS template?

 {% endfor %}

-Handle optional data and placeholders:Sometimes, images, descriptions, or other fields may not be available for all content.
-Using conditional judgments can prevent empty spaces or incorrect links from appearing on the page.
+Handle optional data and placeholders:Most of the time, images, descriptions, or other fields may not be present for all content.
+Using conditional judgment can prevent the appearance of empty spaces or incorrect links:

 {% if item.Thumb %}